Chart Color Schemes

 The educational profile of Kyneton exceeds national averages, with above-average qualification levels and academic performance metrics

-Kyneton has a robust network of nine schools serving approximately 2,246 students, with five primary and four secondary schools catering to distinct age groups.
-The area functions as an education hub, offering 20.9 school places per 100 residents – significantly higher than the regional average of 10.5 – attracting students from surrounding communities.
+In Kyneton, nine schools educate approximately 2,246 students, serving distinct age groups with five primary and four secondary schools.
+The area functions as an education hub with 20.9 school places per 100 residents, significantly above the regional average of 10.5.
+It demonstrates above-average socio-educational conditions (ICSEA: 1059).

 Frequently Asked Questions - Education